Slicer/Slicer/Docs/user_guide/getting_started.md

     Available platform plugins are: xcb.

-[The solution](https://forum.qt.io/topic/93247/qt-qpa-plugin-could-not-load-the-qt-platform-plugin-xcb-in-even-though-it-was-found/81) is to create symlink:
+[The solution](https://forum.qt.io/topic/93247/qt-qpa-plugin-could-not-load-the-qt-platform-plugin-xcb-in-even-though-it-was-found/81) is to create symlink to either `libxcb-util.so` or `libxcb-util.so.0.0.0` depending on which library is present.
+Thus the command should be:

     sudo ln -s /usr/lib/x86_64-linux-gnu/libxcb-util.so /usr/lib/x86_64-linux-gnu/libxcb-util.so.1

+or:

+    sudo ln -s /usr/lib/x86_64-linux-gnu/libxcb-util.so.0.0.0 /usr/lib/x86_64-linux-gnu/libxcb-util.so.1

 :::